Tripod

 Sister Piece

-Meluan hates all of the ruh with a passion for their part in her sisters’s infamy, although what she thinks of her sister herself is not known, Shame?
+Meluan passionately hates all of the edema ruh for their part in her sisters’s infamy, although what she thinks of her sister herself is not known, Shame?
 Anger?
 Respect?
 The truth is well hidden but the story is well rumoured.
-Even history books tell of the eldest heir abandoning responsibility which means that if this is a recent publication and not talking about a previous member of the family from years ago, then the story of Netalia Lackless eloping with a Ruh trouper is pretty widespread news and not just a hushed up family secret.
-Court gossip and rumour might even put the name Arliden the Bard as the other half of the equation, who knows?
+Even history books tell of the eldest heir abandoning responsibility which means that if this is a recent publication and is not talking about a previous member of the family from years ago, then the story of Netalia Lackless eloping with a Ruh trouper is pretty widespread news and not just a hushed up family secret.
+Court gossip and rumour might even put the name Arliden the Bard as the other half of the equation.
 Scandal does seem to happen rather frequently in this family’s long history.
-Perhaps Meluan wants to believe that her sister was tricked, or lied to, or kidnapped even, or perhaps underneath she really just hates her wayward sister not for breaking free from the chains of duty but for dumping all the eldest childs responsibilies onto her own shoulders instead.
-After all, in a parallel universe it might well be Netalia who would go on to court the Maer.
+Perhaps Meluan wants to believe that her sister was tricked, or lied to, or kidnapped even, or perhaps underneath she really just hates her wayward sister for breaking free from her chains of duty thus dumping all of the eldest childs family responsibilies onto her own shoulders instead.
+After all, in a parallel universe it might well have been Netalia Lackless who would go on to court and narry the Maer.
 But Kvothe’s mum is called Laurian, even the Cthaeh calls her that, so where did Netalia go to?

-The clue here comes in the aforementioned song that Arliden wrote about his wife which got him into her bad books enough for her to throw him out of their wagon and to go sleep by the fire instead, as a lesson to mind his tongue in future no doubt.
-It seems likely that she prefers the life of an anonymous trouper, not a lady to be identified as noble to any casual, or even unfriendly, ears.
-She certainly didn’t appresiate the remarked upon appalling meter that Arliden had used to force the the words sounds to fit badly into a poor word pattern.
+The big clue here comes along in the aforementioned song that Arliden wrote about his wife which got him into her bad books enough for her to throw him out of their wagon to go sleep by the fire instead, as a lesson to mind his tongue in future no doubt.
+It seems likely that she prefers the life of an anonymous trouper on the open road and does not wish to be identified as noble to any unfriendly, ears.
+She certainly didn’t appreciate the remarked upon appalling meter that Arliden had used in order to force his chosen songwords away from their natural pronunciation pattern.

-In the song, Kvothe’s father refer’s to his wife as ‘My sweet Tally’ which is clearly a private and personal thing between them but which doesn’t fit with the name being Laurian by any stretch of the imagination.
-Yet this nickname is later compounded with the line that he made his wife ‘Not Tally a lot less’ a very forced line which clearly plays on words sounding like the names Netalia and Lockless both.
-This is enough to convince most people of her true past.
+In the song, Kvothe’s father refer’s to his wife as ‘My sweet Tally’ which is clearly a private and personal nickname between them but which doesn’t fit with the name being Laurian by any stretch of the imagination.
+Yet this nickname is later compounded with the line that he made his wife ‘Not Tally a lot less’ a very forced line which clearly plays on words sounding suspiciously like the names Netalia and Lockless both which is enough to convince me of her trueborn identity.

 Many other clues exist, not least when Kvothe causes affront to Laurian when he sings another song about the Lackless family women, one which can be taken in all sorts of lewd ways if you disect it enough, and begins with the line ‘Seven things has Lady Lackless.’

-This also shows the infamy of the Lackless family since this song, and it’s sister piece which turns up in book two, are both ascribed to kids chanting it all the way from Vintas to to The Commonwealth.
+This also shows the infamy of the Lackless family since this song, and it’s sister piece which turns up in book two, are both ascribed to kids chanting it in The Commonwealth which is a long, long way from Vint.
 No wonder she was upset to hear her family name being mocked in rhyme by her own, ignorant son.
-Or perhaps she knew more about it’s meaning and import than she lets on, If she is Netalia Lackless then Kvothe is obliviously chanting a song whilst insulting his own mother too.
+Or perhaps she knew more about it’s meaning and import than she lets on, If she is Netalia Lackless then yong Kvothe is obliviously chanting a song which insults his own mother.

-There is also the moment when Kvothe meets Meluan for the first time and is absolutely convinced that he has seen her before although such a meeting was declared nigh impossible.
-The best answer to that would be a subliminal family resemblance that just needs pointing out for you to go ‘Oh, YEAH!, I get it now,they could be sisters’ in which case it might be possible that the once remarked upon visit to ‘relatives at three- rivers’ was actually a meeting of the two sisters.
-Baby Kvothe could well have been present at a time when he could remember faces without understanding details like names so clearly.
-That’s about as far as most folk need to go as far as the Lackless link is concerned, enough to convine them that Yes, L=M is a solid link.
-It cannot ever be 100% proof, but we only want it to be 33 1/3% to do it’s job.
+There is also the moment when Kvothe meets Meluan for the first time and is absolutely convinced that he has seen her before, although such a meeting was declared nigh impossible.
+The best answer to that would be some subliminal family resemblance that suggests she looks like his mum.
+It might be possible that the once remarked upon visit to ‘relatives at three- rivers’ was actually a meeting of these two sisters and baby Kvothe could well have been present at the time.
+That’s about as far as we go as far as the Lackless link is concerned, enough to convine most folk that Yes, L=M is a solid link.
+It cannot ever be 100% proof, but we only want it to be 33 1/3% to do it’s job today.

 Perial (Lady) Lackless